Mystery ballot could sway control of Alaska state government

 The current House speaker, Democrat Bryce Edgmon, won the 2006 primary through the coin toss on his way to being elected to the chamber later that year.

-He said he didn't recall the race being stressful, pointing out that he also had a good job in the fishing community of Dillingham to focus on if he had lost the race.
+He said he didn't recall the race being stressful, pointing out that he also had a good job in the fishing community of Dillingham to focus on if he had lost.

 On the day of the coin toss, he said his son fell sick and had to be taken to the emergency room, which occupied his attention much of the day.